tnakatani/cs6601_assignment_2/README.md

         self.search_depth = search_depth

     def move(self, game, legal_moves, time_left):
         """Called to determine one move by your agent

             Note:
                 1. Do NOT change the name of this 'move' function.
 We are going to call the this function directly.
                 2. Change the name of minimax function to alphabeta function when required.
 Here we are talking about 'minimax' function call, NOT 'move' function name.
                 Args:
-            game (Board): The board and game state. legal_moves (dict): Dictionary of legal moves and their outcomes time_left (function): Used to determine time left before timeout
+                game (Board): The board and game state. legal_moves (list): List of legal moves
+                time_left (function): Used to determine time left before timeout

             Returns:
                 tuple: best_move
             """

         best_move, utility = self.minimax(game, time_left, depth=self.search_depth)
         return best_move

     def utility(self, game, maximizing_player):
         """Can be updated if desired.
-Not compulsory. """ return self.eval_fn.score(game)
+Not compulsory.""" return self.eval_fn.score(game, maximizing_player)

-    def minimax(self, game, time_left, depth=2, maximizing_player=True):
+    def minimax(self, game, time_left, depth, maximizing_player=True):
         """Implementation of the minimax algorithm

         Args:
             game (Board): A board and game state. time_left (function): Used to determine time left before timeout